This page contains the most in-depth review of the Force USA MyRack Power Rack that you’ll find anywhere online.

 I say all of the above knowing that the weight capacity ratings are supposed to be conservative numbers.
 In practice, they should be able to handle much more weight/force.
 However, when you’re dealing with safety, you don’t consider what weight it “should” be able to handle.
 You go on what weight it “will” be able to handle.

-NOTE: Everything discussed below regarding this disadvantage will be rendered irrelevant once Force USA releases their new j-hook style version of the Safety Slings (discussed earlier).
-This is because it relates to the removable pins used in the current design -- The new design will completely eliminate the pins and instead uses bolts to permanently secure the straps.
+NOTE: Everything discussed below regarding this disadvantage has been rendered irrelevant because Force USA has released their new j-hook style version of the Safety Slings (discussed earlier).
+The new design eliminates the pins and instead uses bolts to permanently secure the straps.

 Unfortunately, the pins that keep the straps on the strap hanger brackets aren’t as secure as they ought to be.
 There’s a little bump on the end of the pin that depresses slightly to get the pin through the bracket holes.
 Once the pin is in, the bump is supposed to prevent it from from sliding back out.
 And it will…but only to an extent.